Automatic differentiation in machine learning: a survey: AD and Its Main Modes

 simply by initializing with $\dot{\mathbf{x}}=\mathbf{r}$.
-Thus, we can compute the Jacobian-vector product in just one forward pass.
+Thus, we can compute the Jacobian--vector product in just one forward pass.
 As a special case, when $f: \mathbb{R}^n \to \mathbb{R}$, we can obtain the directional derivative along a given vector $\mathbf{r}$ as a linear combination of the partial derivatives

 by starting the AD computation with the values $\dot{\mathbf{x}}=\mathbf{r}$.